Programs & Services

 What Programs & Services Are Available

-Fortunately, through the Division of Behavioral Health Services, there are service providers across the state that provide mental health and alcohol and drug abuse prevention and treatment services.
+Fortunately, through the Division of Aging, Adult, & Behavioral Health Services, there are service providers across the state that provide mental health and alcohol and drug abuse prevention and treatment services.

-The 16 community mental health centers and other Behavioral Health Agencies are experienced in the design and delivery of mental health services to individuals in their home communities.
+The 12 community mental health centers and other Behavioral Health Agencies are experienced in the design and delivery of mental health services to individuals in their home communities.
 The culture, economy, and ethnic makeup of the communities in each service area are unique to that area and we believe that people should be served in their home communities whenever possible.

-Outpatient Behavioral Health Services can be provided through certified Behavioral Health Agencies (BHAs) and Independently Licensed Practitioners (ILPs).
+Outpatient Behavioral Health Services can be provided through certified Behavioral Health Agencies (BHAs) or Independently Licensed Practitioners (ILPs).

 For more information regarding the services below please call DBHS at 501-686-9164.

 All Providers may not have state funded services.
 However, most accept a variety of different insurances or have self pay options.

 |About:||A Medicaid home and community-based program that provides attendant care, Home-Delivered Meals, Personal Emergency Response System, Adult Day Services, Adult Day Health Services, Facility-Based Respite Care, In-Home Respite Care, and Environmental Accessibility Adaptions/Adaptive Equipment to individuals age 21 through 64 with a physical disability or individuals who are 65 and older.
 These individuals must meet the criteria for intermediate nursing home care.|

 |Service:||Arkansas SMP – Empowering Seniors to Prevent Healthcare Fraud | More Information|

 |About:||This program helps consumers understand more about healthcare fraud.
 It involves recruiting retired persons to teach Medicare and Medicaid beneficiaries to recognize and report healthcare fraud.|